 The Board requests that the Administrator periodically undertakes a formal self-assessment of the services and reporting outlined in the JAA and supporting schedules.
 The review process includes discussions with each of the KFHs responsible for the outsourced areas of the JAA.
-The 2022 review will be considered by the Board in 2023 and any findings will be escalated to the Board where appropriate.
+In 2023 the JAA review was conducted and findings will be escalated to the Board where appropriate.